Mvgnu/smplat/docs/16-implementation-status.md

 **Outstanding**
 - Operationalize catalog insights with CMS-driven experiments (e.g., automated bundle updates) and fold the exported telemetry into merchandising review cadences.
 - Build analytics + alerting for checkout/webhook success rates (Dashboards, PagerDuty/Webhook to Slack) using the new telemetry fields.
-- Extend hosted session automation with proactive notifications (Slack/email webhooks) and telemetry-backed anomaly policies to complement the newly delivered dashboard analytics.
+- Extend hosted session automation with production-grade notification channels (Slack/email webhooks) and anomaly guardrails beyond the current email/SMS stubs.
 - Wire the new `tooling/scripts/smoke_checkout.py` into CI/CD once an environment can expose checkout + API key safely.

 ## Fulfillment & Operations